Fenet-damena/printf/README.md

     int num = 42;
     char *str = "Hello, world!";

-    _custom_printf("Number: %d\nString: %s\n", num, str);
+    _printf("Number: %d\nString: %s\n", num, str);

     return 0;
 }

-Make sure to compile your program with the custom_printf.c file to link to the custom printf implementation.
+Make sure to compile your program with the _printf.c file to link to the custom printf implementation.

 ## Functionality